Salma-Siddiqua/Tab-navigator-1/README.md

-# Tab-navigator-1
+# tabNavigation
-Tab navigator 1
+Tab navigation in the app